 - Community = Security: The Drupal community comprises over 1,000,000 developers all of whom contribute to making the platform one of the most secure and stable platforms on the market.
 Updates and security patches are rolled out frequently so any vulnerabilities identified within the Drupal architecture are patched quickly and efficiently.

 - Tried & Trusted: Drupal has high adoption levels in government and public sectors.
-GLA were keen adopt open source practices promoting code sharing between projects, departments and outside their organisation.
+City Hall were keen adopt open source practices promoting code sharing between projects, departments and outside their organisation.

 Open source software like Drupal strips away barriers to innovative development.
 Previously, license arrangements prevented us from innovating, not to mention IT is traditionally a solitary endeavour.
 The new site couldn’t have happened without gathering together with great partners, and taking advantage of the many cloud and agile capabilities that Drupal has to offer.
 We've achieved big cultural change not only on our site, but also in our organisation. - David Munn, Head of Information Technology at Greater London Authority

-As part of preparation for the new site, the GLA commissioned research in 2013.
+As part of preparation for the new site, the City Hall commissioned research in 2013.
 They found:

-- Londoners who felt informed about the work of the Mayor and the GLA had dropped from 37% in 2007 to 20% in 2011.
+- Londoners who felt informed about the work of the Mayor and the City Hall had dropped from 37% in 2007 to 20% in 2011.